Advice for International Businesses

 Our wealth of experience makes us an ideal choice as legal advisors for any business considering setting up a UK subsidiary, trading in the UK generally or wanting to appoint UK based agents or distributors.

-We offer comprehensive advice on all matters ranging from starting a UK company, business contracts, employment law, data protection and Intellectual property, business premises (commercial property advice), advice for directors, corporate structures and, equally as important, ongoing commercial business advice, including legal updates and due diligence on suppliers.
+We offer comprehensive advice on all matters ranging from starting a UK company, business contracts, employment law, data protection, business premises advice), advice for directors, corporate structures and, equally as important, ongoing commercial business advice, including legal updates and due diligence on suppliers.

 Reasons to incorporate a UK-based subsidiary company